 Marshall spearheaded the Alameda County Bar Association Trial Practice Section's initiative to provide pro bono court representation to underserved citizens of Alameda County, in collaboration with the ACBA's Volunteer Legal Services Corporation and the East Bay Community Law Center.
 Marshall helped launch and actively participates in the day-of-trial volunteer mediation program for Alameda County's Direct Calendar Courts.

-Consistent with Allen Matkins' ethic, Marshall puts client interests ahead of firm revenues.
+Consistent with the ethics of Allen Matkins, Marshall puts client interests ahead of firm revenues.
 He staffs cases leanly, typically with one associate and a paralegal.
 Marshall commits to deep personal involvement in the cases he handles.